knowledgehut-prism/Git-and-GitHub-Essentials/README.md

-## Welcome to "The world of my stories "
+## Welcome to "The world of my stories ".
-I forked this repositories and did some changes.
+I forked this repository and did some changes.